Estimating the potential for shared autonomous scooters: Results

-We see in Fig.~\ref{bustrips} that in the case of the oracle model, results based on the bikeshare data (constrained to trips happening in the Toa Payoh region in this case, between 600 and 800 trips per day in total) and the bus usage data fit together well, thus we can regard the results from the bus trip data as a meaningful extrapolation.
-Conversely, we find that there is no such correspondence in the case of the online model; there, results based on bikeshare data show much higher vehicle utilization than results based on bus trips.
+Comparing these results with the same calculated using the bikeshare data limited to the Toa Payoh area, we see in Fig.~\ref{bustrips_2} in the Supplementary Material that in the case of the oracle model, the two fit together well, thus we can regard the results from the bus trip data as a meaningful extrapolation.
+Conversely, we find that there is no such correspondence in the case of the online model; there, results based on bikeshare data show much higher vehicle utilization than results based on bus trips, values that are only reached when a much higher volume of bus trips are considered.
 One possible explanation for this is that the bikeshare trips are already biased by the availability of vehicles, since we have no data on lost demand.
-This highlights the difficulties likely encountered by an operator that aims to provide reliable service, i.e.~with a low level of lost demand.
+This highlights the difficulties likely encountered by an operator providing an on-demand mobility service.